 Once the egg hatches, it begins to feed on that tree like a vampire sucking all the life out of it.
 Once the cicada gets bigger, it falls to the ground and tunnels underneath, hidden and feasting on the root of the tree.

-“The man looked up and said, “I can see the people, but they look like trees walking around” (Mark 8:24 BSB).
+“I can see the people, but they look like trees walking around” (Mark 8:24, BSB).

-Even Daniel interpreted a dream for a King that used a tree to represent him.
+Daniel interpreted a dream for a King that used a tree to represent him.
 “Your Majesty, you are that tree!”
-(Daniel 4:22 NIV).
+(Daniel 4:22).

 The Tree is also Israel.

 After 2 to 17 years, the adult Cicada comes up out of the ground as a nymph.
 These nymphs suck the sap from the roots of trees with piercing-sucking mouthparts.
 They even drink the xylem from the stem of the tree.
-What is Xylem?
 Xylem transports water from the roots to the branches, leaves, and shoots of the tree.
 It also transports nutrients.
 The very word xylem in Greek means wood.
-If we are like trees and we are being eaten by a type of pest, and they are busy sucking us dry of our nutrients and water source, which is His Holy Ruach Spirit and His Word, then we need to be made aware.
+If we are like trees and we are being eaten by a type of pest, and they are busy sucking us dry of our nutrients and water source, His Holy Spirit and Word, we need to be made aware.
 The Body doesn’t just need encouragement, it also needs correction, but we have removed those seats from the body.
 Apostle, Prophet, Elders, etc. have no seat at the table.
 Most of the time they are shunned.
 The very thing many fear as control, is the very thing that will bring the Body of Yeshua freedom, unity, balance, and accountability.
 We would find out real quick what was wrong if this was working.
 Instead of fears, suspicions, and shunning and not listening to one another, we would be addressing things and finding out most of the time the division is from misunderstandings that we are not addressing or ignorance.
 What happens when we have no Moshe, no Aaron, no Miriam, no Joshua, no order?
 Or even when we are trying to have order and right next to us at our love feasts sits someone who is going to cause strife, division, and biting.
 And sometimes we are the person sitting next to someone.

-These men are dreamers.
-They are puffed up with themselves.
+These are puffed up with themselves.
 They reject authority.
-They talk about angels (Messengers) Abba created perfectly and said they slept with women.
+They talk about angels (Messengers).
+Are these messengers men or angles?

-“Are not all angels ministering spirits sent to serve those who will inherit salvation” (Hebrews 1:14 NIV).
+“Are not all angels ministering spirits sent to serve those who will inherit salvation” (Hebrews 1:14).
 Or Young’s words it this way. “are they not all spirits of service — for ministration being sent forth because of those about to inherit salvation?”
 YLT.
 Remember that we are told those who preach the gospel will be judged more harshly.
 Messengers were also Kings, Prophets, and leaders.
 Let’s look at an example, “Likewise also was not Rahab the harlot justified by works when she had received the messengers and had sent them out another way?”
 (James 2:25 KJV).
-This scripture calls the spies Joshua sent to spy out the land Messengers.
-John the Baptist was a messenger.
+This scripture calls the men Joshua sent to inspect the land, messengers.
+John the Baptist (immerser) was a messenger.

-In Numbers chapter 16, we read about these men who were princes, leaders over the Tabernacle of the Lord Adonai.
-Over 250 of these men rose up against Moses and Aaron and wanted to be in the spotlight and control.
-If you read the entire chapter of Jude, which is only one chapter, it brings forth the topic of Moses’s death and these men that defile and despise angels.
-This chapter also goes hand in hand with 2nd Peter.
-I believe the subject is about the earth swallowing up these wicked men.
-These men were loud and hidden underneath.
-They came forth like these cicadas and made a loud noise and then went to their death.
+In Numbers 16, we read about these men who were princes, leaders over the Tabernacle of Adonai.
+Over 250 of these men rose up against Moses and Aaron and wanted to be in control.
+They already had positions.
+The book of Judah, one chapter, brings forth the topic of Moses’s death and these men that defile and despise “angels.”
+This chapter goes hand in hand with II Peter.
+I believe the subject is about the earth swallowing up Qoraḥ and these wicked men.
+The usurpers came forth like the cicadas and made a loud noise and then went to their death.

 Paul warns that we can be as empty as a drum or a clanging cymbal.
 An empty hollow belly that’s empty of water and love yet making a LOUD sound. .

 “If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
 If I have the gift of prophecy and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing.
 And if I give all my possessions to feed the poor, and if I surrender my body [a]to be burned, but do not have love, it profits me nothing” (1st Cor.
 13:1-3 NASB).

-The Hebrew/ Torah Observant community has a lot of Indians but not many Chiefs.
+The Hebrew Roots/ Christian community has a lot of Indians but not many Chiefs.
 Not many Apostles like Paul visiting and writing letters to the assemblies.
-Not many prophetic voices that cause men and women to look deeper at their walk and obedience.
+Not many prophetic voices that cause men and women to look deeper at our walk and obedience.
 Some days we need a motivational speaker.
 Some days we need correction.
 Some days we need soap.
 Some days we need held.
 Not all the Body was designed the same.
 Thank goodness!
 We don’t have to scream so loudly we cause others to become deaf.

-Stay in the Light as Shadow below.
+Stay in the Light as Shadow.
 Even a cool cat like Shadow knows where Adonai’s flaming Heart resides.
 Shadow wants to be at the table surrounded by the light of Shabbat.

 Photo rights given by Kisha Gallagher.